zatrazz/rldd/README.md

 The rldd tool mimics the ldd shared libraries resolution and also adds some visualization options.
 It is not a direct replacement, since ldd invokes the system loader and provides some extra options that are only possible at program loading (such as --unused).

+Currently it only supports Linux, FreeBSD, and OpenBSD.

 ![screenshot](doc/screenshot.png)

 ## Output